If Jim Jordan fails, who’s the next House speaker?

 Democratic congressman calls out Jim Jordan’s failure to pass any legislation in 16 years

-Over the weekend, he picked up establishment support and, on Monday, also gained allies in appropriators and members of the Armed Services Committee who had initially appeared hesitant to back him because of his legislative record.
+Some Republicans, led by Rep David Joyce of Ohio, have previously discussed potentially giving Mr McHenry more power so the House could resume deliberation to pass spending bills to avert a government shutdown.

-But when the vote took place, it slowly became clear that Mr Jordan was still far from taking the gavel.
+Mr Jordan’s backing of the resolution to empower Mr McHenry prompted an angry reaction from some in the GOP conference.
+The resolution will likely need at least some backing from across the aisle.

-He received the GOP nomination for the speakership on Friday (13 October) following Majority Leader Steve Scalise‘s failure of to gather the support he needed.
+Mr Jordan received the GOP nomination for the speakership on Friday (13 October) following Majority Leader Steve Scalise‘s failure to gather the support he needed.
 Mr Scalise chose to end his bid before bringing it to a floor vote.

-This comes two weeks after the ouster of former Speaker Kevin McCarthy when eight House Republicans voted with all the Democrats to remove him from the post after just nine months.
+This comes after the ouster of former Speaker Kevin McCarthy earlier this month when eight House Republicans voted with all the Democrats to remove him from the post after just nine months.

 Back in January, it took 15 rounds of voting for Mr McCarthy to become speaker.